Caesars Rewards Diamond Status Explained

 Each calendar month, Diamond elites get two free tickets to select Caesars shows.
 These can be used for two tickets to the same show or can be used for one ticket to two different shows.
 Read more about this benefit here.

 My friend and I went and saw Penn & Teller at the Rio.
 It was pretty painless to get the tickets.
-You must first stop by the Total Rewards desk to get your vouchers printed.
-Then take them to a ticket box office (Caesars’ “remote box office” is just south of OMNIA and opens at 11am) and exchange them for the tickets.
+You must first stop by the Caesars Rewards desk to get your vouchers printed.
+Then take them to a ticket box office (Caesars’ “remote box office” is just south of OMNIA and opens at 11am but each property has their own box office — just ask at the Caesars Rewards desk) and exchange them for the tickets.
 We tried to get our tickets the day of the show but it was sold out, but we got tickets for the following day.

 Don’t expect to get tickets to see Celine or Backstreet Boys — these shows are second (or third) tier entertainment.

 I have created a post with a list of show available for free.
-You can also ask for the list of eligible shows at the Total Rewards desk.
+You can also ask for the list of eligible shows at the Caesars Rewards desk.

 $100 Celebration Dinner